awaris123/OSNA-Project2/README.md

 `Evaluate here...
 Do not unless it is for Kaggle Submission.
 Takes a bit of time`

-These cells are not neccesary to run anymore and take a while
+These cells are not neccesary to run the main model and take a while because they are generating the embeddings on-the-fly.
+Save some compute power :)

+### Contact arai4 [at] hawk [dot] iit [dot] edu for access to the pretrained embeddings.
+Else you can run the code yourself to get the sbert embeddings.
+Use the preprocessing class in generate_embeddings.py to extract word2vec embeddings.